 Our doctors can prescribe vaginal hormonal creams, rings or tablets.
 By applying hormones to the vagina directly, the hormones stay in the area and aren’t routed systemically through the body, lowering their risks.

-Our doctors and health coaches are by your side, answering your questions and to monitor your symptoms.
+Our doctors and dietitians are by your side, answering your questions and to monitor your symptoms.
 As your hormones fluctuate, your symptoms will change over time.
 Be sure to talk to your doctor about these changes so they may adjust your treatment plan to match your new needs.